Film and TV drama

-Hair and make-up designers usually enter the industry through one of three routes: hairdressing and barbering, beauty therapy or stage and theatre hair and make-up backgrounds.
-Whatever the route, you will need to start off as a hair and make-up assistant and work your way into the position of hair and make-up artist before becoming a designer.
-Go to the hair and make-up assistant profile for full details on how to find your way in.
+Hair and make-up designers usually enter the industry through one of three routes.
+Some come from hairdressing and barbering.
+Others come from beauty-therapy backgrounds.
+Others come from stage and theatre hair and make-up backgrounds.
+Whatever the route, you will need to start off as a hair and make-up trainee and work your way into the positions of hair and make-up assistant and hair and make-up artist before becoming a designer.
+Go to the hair and make-up trainee profile for full details on how to find your way in.

 At school or college: